vipulnaik/diet-exercise-health/notes/2024-04-25-abdominal-pain.md

   (11:30 PM to 7:34 AM) which would have been enough normally, but didn't include extra sleep to catch up on the backlog.
 Moreover, I was woken up by an alarm on the morning of 2024-04-25, rather than fully naturally.
-So I might not have had enoghou
+So I might not have had enough sleep.

 ### Stress factors